2013 Shahbag protests: Media coverage

 International media outlets such as BBC, CNN, Al Jazeera English, The New York Times, and The Independent have published numerous reports and articles on the protests, with BBC Bangla closely monitoring and documenting the events.
-Additionally, Reuters photographer Andrew Biraj published live photographs from the massive Shahbagh demonstrations.
+Additionally, Reuters photographer Andrew Biraj published live photographs from the massive Shahbag demonstrations.

-Social media played a crucial role in disseminating news globally about events at Shahbagh.
-A Facebook event was created, calling for a protest at Shahbagh, resulting in the formation of the viral human chain on 5 February 2013.
-Facebook served as one of the primary sources of information about the Shahbagh protests among its activists.
+Social media played a crucial role in disseminating news globally about events at Shahbag.
+A Facebook event was created, calling for a protest at Shahbag, resulting in the formation of the viral human chain on 5 February 2013.
+Facebook served as one of the primary sources of information about the Shahbag protests among its activists.
 Bangladeshis utilized the X (formally Twitter) hashtag #shahbag to provide live updates on the movement.

 Outcome

 Protesters advocating for the swift execution of the convicted war criminal Abdul Quader Mollah, circa 11 December 2013.

 The demonstration exerted pressure on the government, prompting amendments to the International Crimes Tribunal Act to facilitate the swift execution of war criminals upon conviction.
 The cabinet established a 60-day limit for the Supreme Court's Appellate Division to adjudicate appeals, ensuring expeditious case progress.
 In response to widespread protests, Jute and Textiles Minister Abdul Latif Siddiqui announced on 12 February that a bill is in the drafting stage to prohibit Jamaat-e-Islami from participating in Bangladeshi politics.

 On 17 September 2013, the Bangladesh Supreme Court found Abdul Quader Mollah guilty of several counts of premeditated murder and war crimes which were committed during the 1971 Bangladesh Liberation War and ordered his execution.
 He was subsequently executed on 12 December 2013.